Ramneek Rachna just donated $24

 I’m walking in solidarity this October for Australians affected by mental illness and suicide.
 You are not alone.

 I’m walking in solidarity this October for Australians affected by mental illness and suicide.
+You are not alone, even when you feel totally alone.

+I’m walking in solidarity this October for Australians affected by mental illness and suicide.
 We are not alone.
-And I can say, after 10 years, it does end.
-It does.

-I’m walking in solidarity this October for myself as well as any of my family, friends and fellow Australians affected by mental illness and suicide.
-You are not alone ❤️